Important note on the practical accounting of modules

 If you have any further questions, you can me at email@example.com.

-Of some friends in Oldenburg, one suggested the University of Oldenburg with the ICBM to me in order to combine both and of course to have a few familiar faces for a beer or two in the evening.
+One of my friends in Oldenburg suggested the University of Oldenburg and the ICBM to me, so that I could combine the two and of course have a few familiar faces for a beer or two in the evening.
 During my research, I found the Master's programmes Marine Environmental Sciences and Environmental Modelling.
 After reading up on the module descriptions, I decided - admittedly more on instinct - on the Environmental Modelling programme and applied.
 After three weeks, I already received an acceptance letter.

 Here I got both the in-depth knowledge of the background of theoretical ecology that I had missed in the Bachelor's programme, as well as more comprehensive training in data analysis with the large amounts of data that had accumulated during field exercises for courses in species knowledge in the Bachelor's programme.
 Special highlights for me were thus, after my specialisation in the focus on process and system-oriented modelling with the courses on population dynamics and critical states in the Earth system, also the profile module Environmental Systems and Biodiversity.
 I found the often manageable group sizes, which allow direct contact with the lecturers, to be pleasant.
 I gained practical insight into the ecology of benthic species communities through a joint course with the University of Bremen and the Alfred Wegener Institute on Helgoland.